 Has your doctor checked your liver lately?

 In the treatment of PCOS, we think your liver is an overlooked organ.
 It has many critical functions including the metabolism and regulation of hormones.
 (See the "Liver Health" chapter of our diet e-book for details).
 A healthy liver will help you control PCOS symptoms.
 A sick liver makes them worse.
+There is a wide range of supplemental nutrients that can help you alleviate symptoms of PCOS (polycystic ovarian syndrome) and reduce the incidence of ovarian cysts.
+Nutritional supplements are vital for your health but every person has somewhat different needs.
+Years has been spent researching and identifying the best solution for each problem.
+Visit Supplements Guidelines for guidance on which nutritional supplements may be appropriate for you.

 There appears to be a strong association between insulin resistance, polycystic ovary syndrome and certain liver conditions.
 One condition is called "nonalcoholic fatty liver disease" or NAFLD.
 A more serious condition is called "nonalcoholic steatohepatitis" or NASH.